 Identifying which features are most important to you is a great way to narrow down the field when looking for your first vape.
 Understanding these features can help you differentiate between models and determine which device is right for you.

 - Battery life: The battery impacts the time it takes to fully charge your device, as well as how long it lasts.
 The size of a battery can also impact the design of a vape, its weight and its mobility.

 - Temperature settings: Some vapes only offer a single or a handful of temperature settings, while others can be fine-tuned to the degree.
 Consider which materials you'll be vaporizing and the optimal temperature required for your sessions, and select a vape that supports this experience.
-Some vapes can connect to a mobile application like PAX Mobile, which unlocks additional functionality like precise temperature control.

 - Heating time: Heating time is dependent on several factors, including the selected temperature and the power of your vape.
 Many vape pens and portable dry herb vaporizers heat up in seconds.

 - Vapor production: Some devices produce a great deal of vapor, resulting in dense clouds.
 Others are better suited for light draws and offer smaller clouds of vapor.
 Vapes with multiple settings, such as the PAX 3, offer different levels of vapor production depending on the type of session you'd like to create.

 - Accessories: Many devices are compatible with vaporizer accessories.
 These can include different types of mouthpieces, useful tools for cleaning and maintaining your vape, or inserts that support compatibility with oils and waxes.